 Surrogacy Legal Parent

 Legal parenthood is dealt with under sections 33-53 of the Human Fertilisation and Embryology Act 2008 (HFEA) which states that the surrogate is the legal mother because she will be giving birth.
 If she is not married then depending on the circumstances around the insemination or embryo transfer, one of you may be the legal father or the second legal parent.
 If the surrogate is married, neither of you will be a legal parent according to UK law unless other provisions have been made prior to insemination or embryo transfer.
-The surrogacy legal parent status is not automatic even if you are biologically connected to the child.
+Surrogacy legal parent status is not automatic even if you are biologically connected to the child.

 In some destinations you will need to be very careful about the documents that you obtain from the surrogate to prove her marital status.
 You need to consider obtaining a marriage certificate, death certificate or divorce decree from the surrogate as appropriate.